 You can access a free version of Duolingo or choose a paid-for version that removes adverts and offers offline courses, among other things.

-If you’re after something a little bit different when learning Portuguese, you could try MosaLingua.
+If you’re after something a little bit different when learning Portuguese in Leeds, you could try MosaLingua.

 The Portuguese course offers features such as: